twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 The resulting scores that we use for each note are the note intercept terms $i_n$.
 These scores on our current data give an approximately Normal distribution, where notes with the highest and lowest intercepts tend to have factors closer to zero.

 In general, we set the thresholds to achieve a “Helpful” status at 0.40, including less than 10% of the notes, and our threshold to achieve a “Not Helpful” status at $-0.05 - 0.8 \* abs(f_n)$.
-We also apply "Not Helpful" status to notes based based the upper bound of the uncertainty interval of their intercept (at $-0.04$) as defined in the [Modeling Uncertainty](#modeling-uncertainty) section, in addition to applying "Helpful" status to notes with a lower bound of their uncertainty interval of their intercept of at least $0.31.
+We also apply "Not Helpful" status to notes based on the upper bound of the uncertainty interval of their intercept (at $-0.04$) as defined in the [Modeling Uncertainty](#modeling-uncertainty) section, in addition to applying "Helpful" status to notes with a lower bound of the uncertainty interval of their intercept of at least $0.31.
 The [Tag Outlier Filtering](#tag-outlier-filtering) section describes an extension to the general thresholds.

 This approach has a few nice properties:

 - Extra regularization on the intercept terms in practice requires that notes are rated by raters with diverse factors before a note gets a label (the note intercept term becomes very large or very small)
 - We can represent multidimensional viewpoint spaces by increasing the dimensionality of the factors, without changing the algorithm itself
 - Rater-specific intercept terms capture how lenient or generous each rater is with their helpful ratings
-- We are able to include somewhat helpful ratings naturally as 0.5s
+- We can include somewhat helpful ratings naturally as 0.5

 Note: for now, to avoid overfitting on our very small dataset, we only use 1-dimensional factors.
 We expect to increase this dimensionality as our dataset size grows significantly.